andrew-soldat/andrew-soldat/README.md

 ### 🧐 More About Me:
 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/rahul-jha98/rahul-jha98/main/techstack.gif" width="360px"/>

-  I'm a passionate self-taught frontend developer.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+<p>I'm a passionate self-taught frontend developer.</p>
+<p>My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.</p>
+<p>I take great care in the experience, architecture, and code quality of the things I build.</p>
-  I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+<p>I am also an open-source enthusiast and maintainer.</p>
+<p>I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</p>

 <br>